projectara/greybus-spec/source/device_class.rst

 Greybus Vibrator Protocol Version Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus vibrator protocol version operation allows the protocol handling software on both ends of a connection to negotiate the version of the vibrator protocol to use.
+The Greybus vibrator Protocol version operation allows the Protocol handling software on both ends of a connection to negotiate the version of the vibrator Protocol to use.

 Greybus Vibrator Protocol Version Request
 """""""""""""""""""""""""""""""""""""""""

 Table :num:`table-vibrator-version-request` defines the Greybus vibrator version request payload.
-The request supplies the greatest major and minor version of the vibrator protocol supported by the sender.
+The request supplies the greatest major and minor version of the vibrator Protocol supported by the sender.

 .. figtable::
     :nofig: